icerpc/icerpc-docs/pages/icerpc/dependency-injection/dispatch-pipeline-with-di.md

 A standard middleware is a middleware that can be used with or without a DI container: it does not rely on a DI container injecting services to operate, and it implements interface `IDispatcher`.

-All the middleware provided by IceRPC are standard middleware: you can use them with or without DI, and they use features for communications within a dispatch.
+All of IceRPC's built-in middleware are standard middleware: you can use them with or without DI, and they use features for communications within a dispatch.

 These middleware can be installed in a [Router] or an [IDispatcherBuilder].
 For